Can Dogs Eat Potato? The Truth About This Common Leftover

 Starchy, comforting, and impossible to eat without your dog staring you down.
 Here is what you actually need to know.

-Cooked, plain potato is generally safe for most dogs in small amounts.
-Raw potato is a different story, and so are chips, fries, mashed potato loaded with butter, and anything seasoned with garlic or onion.
-The form matters a lot here.
+Plain cooked potato is generally safe for most dogs in small amounts.
+Raw potato is not safe, and neither are fries, chips, buttery mashed potatoes, hash browns, or potato dishes seasoned with garlic or onion.

 Are Potatoes Good for Dogs?